 - The newly appointed director must file their consent to act as a director and make necessary disclosures with the relevant regulatory authority.

-- The board can appoint additional, alternate, or casual vacancy directors as per the Articles of Association.
+- The board may appoint additional, alternate, or casual vacancy directors as specified in the Articles of Association.

-- Such appointments are usually ratified by shareholders at the next general meeting.
+- Shareholders usually ratify such appointments at the next general meeting.

 3. Appointment by Government or Regulatory Authorities